The idea behind this project was very simple.

-You mat have seen many similar collections already.
-Whether gathered by amateurs or professional art historians, they most often focus on the artistic side of these art works, and sometimes on the biographies of the artists themselves.
-Some of these collections aim to highlight certain themes (for examples, the art works that illustrate the Bible).
-I am obviously interested in these things too, but my own take is somewhat different.
+Many similar collections exists already, and their number is only growing, thanks to the platforms like Tumblr or Pinterest.
+Whether gathered by amateur art lovers or professional art historians, these collections mainly focus on the artistic side of these works, and occasionally on the biographies of the artists themselves.
+Some of these collections focus on certain themes (for examples, the artworks that illustrate the Bible or depict ‘female beauty’ etc).

 Now, speaking about ‘blogs’, I have recently found a very appropriate ‘warning sign’:

-The postings here are often ‘drafts & stuff’.
+The postings here are often ‘draft & stuff’.
 They are not aimed at competing with any serious academic or even journalistic publications, and indeed always remain to be very bloggish (and I want to keep them this way).